awsdocs/amazon-appstream2-developer-guide/doc_source/tutorial-image-builder-create.md

 1. Choose **Review** and confirm the details for the image builder\.
 To change the configuration for any section, choose **Edit** and make the needed changes\.

 1. After you finish reviewing the configuration details, choose **Launch**\.
+**Note**
-If an error message notifies you that you don’t have sufficient quotas \(also referred to as limits\) to create the image builder, submit a quota increase request through the AWS Support Center\.
-For more information, see [Amazon AppStream 2\.0 Service Quotas](limits.md)\.
+If an error message notifies you that you don't have sufficient limits \(quotas\) to create the image builder, submit a limit increase request through the Service Quotas console at [https://console\.aws\.amazon\.com/servicequotas/](https://console.aws.amazon.com/servicequotas/)\.
+For more information, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.

 1. During the image builder creation process, the status of the image builder displays as **Pending **while AppStream 2\.0 prepares the necessary resources\.
 Click the **Refresh** icon periodically to update the image builder status\.
 After the status changes to** Running**, the image builder is ready to use and you can create a custom image\.